Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-As it has no legal responsibility for the adoption of public sector accounting standards, the CPA Canada encourages the adoption and implementation of strong public sector accounting and reporting standards for use by governments and other public sector entities in Canada.
-It does so by providing financial and human resources to support the work of the Public Sector Accounting Board (PSAB) and the Accounting Standards Oversight Council (AcSOC).
+As it has no legal responsibility for adopting public sector accounting standards, CPA Canada uses its best efforts to promote adoption and implementation of strong public sector accounting and reporting standards for use by governments and other public sector entities in Canada.
+It does so by providing financial and human resources to support the work of the Public Sector Accounting Board (PSAB).
+The PSAB has adopted accrual standards based on the IPSAS.

 Current Status: Sustain